Radek-Wawrzyk/Radek-Wawrzyk/README.md

-# Welcome to my Github profile!
+# Radosław Wawrzyk Front-End/UI Developer

 Hi my name is Radek and I'm the Front-End Developer with a terrible haircut!
 Despite my hair I love Vue.js stack - literally almost all of my projects are based on Vue - which is cool!
 However, I am not limited to one technology, I am eager to learn new things.